h2000/docker-tomcat-youtrack/README.md

 docker-tomcat-youtrack
 ======================

 Dockerfile for youtrack to run under tomcat.
-Tomcat is needed to have context so that it can placed in sub location like http://youdomain.name/youtrack/, standalone youtrack.jar does not work in the case.
+Tomcat is needed to have a context path so that it can placed in sub location like http://youdomain.name/youtrack/, standalone youtrack.jar does not work in the case.
 Youtracks runs under localhost:8080/youtrack.
-All youtrack data is placed under the directory mapped to /var/lib/youtrack in the container.
-As extra bonus dockerized youtrack is registered as ubunut service docker-youtrack and a front-end server ngnix is configured.
+All youtrack data is placed in the directory mapped to /var/lib/youtrack in the container.
+As extra bonus dockerized youtrack is registered as ubunutu service docker-youtrack and a front-end server ngnix is configured.

+## prerequisites
+- ubunut >= 12.00 as host system
+- working docker installation
+- start nginx installation

 ## run it as service

-create database folder for youtrack
+create data folder for youtrack

 	$ mkdir -p /var/lib/youtrack